As the Lady of the Lake was retired in 1893, before the postcard era began in 1901, no color images are available, except one.

 Passenger Capacity: 400

-The Lady looks quite different in the above photos #13 and #14.
+The Lady looks quite different in the following photos.
 The pilot house is squared off, not rounded; the smokestack has a bulge at the top; the semi-circular paddlewheel box is painted differently, with a large diamond shape; and the rear sundeck is shorter and squarer.

 This was the original version of the vessel, which preceded a fire on November 13, 1867, while the Lady was berthed in Wolfeboro.
 After the fire caused severe damage, burning the Lady down to the waterline, she was rebuilt.
 Most photos of the Lady show her more elegant appearance that succeded the 1867 fire, or that followed after a more complete rebuilding in 1872.